-Participation in the Committee's Meetings

-The Control and Risk Management System Director (who currently also holds the position of Chief Executive Officer), the Financial Reporting Manager, the Chief Internal Audit Executive, the Enterprise Risk Manager, the chairperson of the Board of Statutory Auditors or another auditor designated by him/her are all entitled to take part in the Control, Risk and Corporate Governance Committee's meetings; the Independent Auditors may also take part in the meetings upon their request.
+Participation in the Committee's meetings The Control and Risk Management System Director (who currently also holds the position of Chief Executive Officer), the Financial Reporting Manager, the Chief Internal Audit Executive, the Enterprise Risk Manager, the chairperson of the Board of Statutory Auditors or another auditor designated by him/her are all entitled to take part in the Control, Risk and Corporate Governance Committee's meetings; the Independent Auditors may also take part in the meetings upon their request.
 For specific subjects, however, other members of the Board of Statutory Auditors, as well as the Company's and Group's Managers and Directors may be invited as well.

-The Chairperson is generally invited to attend.
+The Chairperson, the Chief Executive Officer and the Group General Counsel are generally invited to attend.